-Also you can traverse the directory tree by clicking on the directories.
-A simple click will select the directory, while
+Additionally, you can traverse the directory tree within the file list by clicking on the directories.
+A simple click will select the directory and move further down the tree, while

 Alt+Click will select its parent directory.
 This is useful if you have to switch directories often, but prefer the thin mode of the sidebar and don't want to switch to the tree view repeatedly.

 Within the file manager, you can perform most actions that you can also perform in your Explorer/Finder/file browser as you would expect it, such as opening, duplicating, creating, and removing files, dragging them around, and more.